 Paging refers to getting partial results from an API.
 Imagine having millions of results in the database and having your application try to return all of them at once.

-Thus, we need a way to return a set number of results to the client in order to avoid these consequences.
+Thus, we need a way to return a set number of results to the client to avoid these consequences.

 Let’s see how we can do that.